Emil-96/dailyquotes_android/README.md

 The code should be sufficiently documented in comments in the actual code.

 ***Note:***
 Composable functions in [Jetpack Compose](https://developer.android.com/jetpack/compose) draw their content directly when called and thus have no return value.
-For simplicity sake I have documented the content of those function as the function *returning* it.
+For simplicity sake I have documented the content of those functions as the functions *returning* it.

 ## Current State